Hearing Instrument Specialist

-The clinical experience for the HIS Program students is HEAR2160, which occurs during Level 4 (4th semester).
+The clinical experience for the HIS Program students is FPLT2160, which occurs during Level 4 (4th semester).
 A mission of the HIS Program is to increase hearing health care accessibility.
-To this end, students from remote, smaller communities in Ontario (and other provinces) are encouraged to apply to the Program.
-It is hoped that these students will complete their Pre-Graduate Clinical Consolidation at or near their home locations, which may be much further in distance from the Kitchener/Waterloo (KW) area than 200 kms.
-This may also serve to reduce the possible saturation of clinical site placements that are within a 100 km radius of the KW area.
-Students from the KW area will also be strongly encouraged to complete their Pre-Graduate Clinical Consolidation in sites that are not within this area or strongly encouraged to locate their own practical experience.
+Students from the KW area will be strongly encouraged to complete their Pre-Graduate Clinical Consolidation in sites that are not within this area or strongly encouraged to locate their own practical experience.
 Additionally, students are encouraged to complete their practical placement outside of the province of Ontario.
 Students shall have a formal professional resume and cover letter completed prior to entering level three (year two) of the HIS Program.
 The WIL placement for the HIS student is an unpaid work experience.

 Finances and Transportation

 Finances and transportation issues are not taken into account in the assignment of placements.
 Students are responsible for independently arranging and financing any housing and transportation costs for placements.
 Students are advised that access to a car or relocation are requirements for WIL placements.

 Some of the WIL placement locations are within the Regional Municipality of Waterloo, however, some placements are further away.
 There are no guarantees that all locations will be accessible by public transportation.
 All efforts are made to assist students by placing them in locations that will not put undue stress on them.
 However, all students should realize that they are responsible for arranging their own transportation and/or relocation to the facility in order to fulfil the requirements of the WIL placement.